-SHE'S BACK: After Disappointing Junior Campaign, Redbank Valley's Caylen Rearick Has Been Sharp Shooting Again Leading Into Season
+SHE'S BACK: After Disappointing Junior Campaign, Redbank Valley's Caylen Rearick Has Been Sharp Shooting Again Leading into Season

 It would be difficult to find a player who has had a better debut season in multiple sports.

-Harmon made a huge impact for the Bulldog girls basketball team, averaging 12.6 points, 3.2 assists and 2.2 steals per game.
+Harmon made a huge impact on the Bulldog girls’ basketball team, averaging 12.6 points, 3.2 assists and 2.2 steals per game.

 (From left, Mylee Harmon, Alivia Huffman and Caylen Rearick)